Table of Contents

 mcphost -p "List files in the current directory"

-# Quiet mode for scripting (only AI response output)
+# Quiet mode for scripting (only AI response output, no UI elements)

 mcphost -p "What is the capital of France?" --quiet